mdumke/adventadventure/planning.md

 - [x] Weirdly long screens see the calandar image at the top, not centered
 - [x] No doors on top of animations
 - [x] a speaker test makes sense
+- [x] all doors will have the same size

 ## discussion